mesosphere/dcos-kafka-service/docs/connecting-clients.md

             "10.0.0.214:9689"
         ],
         "dns": [
              "broker-0.kafka.mesos:9843",
              "broker-1.kafka.mesos:10056",
              "broker-2.kafka.mesos:9689"
         ],
+             "vip": "broker.kafka.l4lb.thisdcos.directory:9092",
              "zookeeper": "master.mesos:2181/kafka"
     }

 This JSON array contains a list of valid brokers that the client can use to connect to the Kafka cluster.
 For availability reasons, it is best to specify multiple brokers in configuration of the client.
+Use the VIP to address any one of the Kafka brokers in the cluster.
+[Learn more about load balancing and VIPs in DC/OS](https://docs.mesosphere.com/docs/1.8/usage/service-discovery/load-balancing-vips/).

 # Configuring the Kafka Client Library